kennyalmendral/kennyalmendral.github.io/_posts/2018-08-01-php-arrays.md

 ## Modifying an Array

-To modify the value of a specific item in an array, reference the array with the item's index and assign a value to it like so:
+To modify the value of a specific item in an array, we reference that array with the item's index and assign a new value to it like so:

 ```php
 $animals = array('cat', 'dog', 'pig');